Amitabh0954/Adam6/app/checkout/domain/entities/README.md

-This folder contains the entities module.
+This directory is intentionally left empty.